merchantinresidence/abra-docs/schema.md

 #### HTML variables

-The HTML variables available within the `html` property.
+You can use these variables within the `html` property to render promotion specific content.

 | Name                     | Description                                                        | Example                  |
 | ------------------------ | ------------------------------------------------------------------ | ------------------------ |